Giuliani associate: Trump had knowledge of Ukraine pressure

 The following day, Giuliani told Parnas, “It’s going to work I have no 1 in it.”
 Giuliani then predicted “he will get one,” before giving Parnas the phone number for Jay Sekulow, the leader of the president’s personal legal team.
 Sekulow is expected to be part of Trump’s legal team during the impeachment trial.

-Asked by Maddow about Trump’s denials of knowing him, Parnas said he had spoken one-on-one with the president numerous times.
+Asked by Maddow about Trump’s denial of knowing him, Parnas said he had spoken one-on-one with the president numerous times.

 “He lied,” Parnas said of the president.
 “I mean, we’re not friends.
 Me and him didn’t watch football games together, we didn’t eat hot dogs.
 But he knew exactly who we were, who I was especially.”